 Obesity

 Obesity is a buildup of body fat.
-Obesity is measured by the height and weight of a child.
-A child is termed overweight if they have a BMI greater than 85th percentile and less than the 95th percentile of their weight.
+It is measured by the height and weight of a child.
+A child is considered overweight if they have a BMI greater than 85th percentile and less than the 95th percentile of their weight.
 The treatment for obesity in a child involves a change in diet and exercise.
-The following are some of the factors that may contribute to overweight adolescents:

 • Easy availability of food, especially high-calorie snack food

-• Parents’ attitudes towards food
+• Parents’ attitudes toward food

 • Lack of exercise